World-class masters in their fields

 Natasha D. Miles

-Natasha is an accomplished painter, printmaker and book designer.
-Her multimedia works of art have been exhibited at local, national and world-renowned museums such as Galleria d’arte Nocchia in Cortona Italy, Wadsworth Atheneum in Hartford, Connecticut and the Norton Museum of Art in West Palm Beach, Florida.
+Natasha is an accomplished painter, printmaker, book designer, and arts advocate.
+Her multimedia works of art have been exhibited at local, national, and world-renowned museums such as Galleria d’arte Nocchia in Cortona, Italy, Wadsworth Atheneum in Hartford, Connecticut, and the Norton Museum of Art in West Palm Beach, Florida.
 She offers enriching arts education for children and adults of all ages by introducing innovative visual arts skills across multiple disciplines.
-Since 2002, Natasha has been an arts educator and mentor at CREC’s Greater Hartford Academy of the Arts where she also serves as Arts Department Chairperson for Visual Arts.
-She will be returning this summer to YPI developing modern art techniques with inspired students!
+Since 2002, Natasha has been an arts educator and mentor at CREC’s Greater Hartford Academy of the Arts, where she also serves as Visual Arts Department Head and Equity Team Leader.
+Recently she joined the Wadsworth Atheneum's Artist Educators Workshop series.
+The program at Wadsworth was created to engage the community by connecting museum and gallery culture with creative response programs led by artists.
+She will be returning this summer to YPI to develop modern art techniques with inspired students!